 |Memory & Sequencing: The process of planting requires gardeners to follow set steps.
 Your child will use memory and narrative thinking to master the process: Prepare the soil, dig the hole, plant the seed. . . .

-Biology: Through direct experience your child will see a basic life cycle unfold: infancy, growth, full bloom, death.
+Biology: Through direct experience your child will see a basic life cycle unfold: infancy, growth, and full bloom.

 Responsibility: The care necessary to grow a successful garden is ongoing and specific.
 Accepting the challenge encourages accountability; sticking to it is an applause-worthy sign of maturity!